WICG/nav-speculation/triggers.md

 Adding `"dns-prefetch"` and `"preconnect"`, to mirror [Resource Hints](https://w3c.github.io/resource-hints/), would be an obvious extension, simply giving a more-ergonomic and capable way of triggering those actions.

 Another envisioned speculative action is `"prefetch_with_subresources"`, which prefetches a document and then uses the HTML preload scanner to find other subresources that are worth preloading.
 Chromium currently does something similar (known as "[NoState Prefetch](https://developer.chrome.com/blog/nostate-prefetch/)") for `<link rel="prerender">`.
 But, we're not yet sure this feature is pulling its weight, in between the lightweight prefetch and the fully-instant prerender features, so it's not yet clear whether this will be worth integrating.

+## Content-Security-Policy

+`Speculation-Rules` is embedded in a script tag with `type="speculationrules"`.
+But the tag is exempted from the `script-src` restriction of the [Content-Security-Policy](https://w3c.github.io/webappsec-csp/).
+Instead, prefetch and prerender are restricted by the `prefetch-src` of the [Content-Security-Policy](https://w3c.github.io/webappsec-csp/).
+This gives the page more strict and detailed security controls.
+This makes more sense than using `script-src`, since `Speculation-Rules` are only using the `<script>` element for its HTML parsing behavior; `Speculation-Rules` are not executable code.
+At the same time, this allows the page to embed a dynamically generated `Speculation-Rules` to give a better prerendering candidate based on user actions without permitting a relaxed restriction `script-src: unsafe-inline`.

 ## Proposed processing model